Berzelius VS Code Guide

 Make sure that the directory ~/.vscode/runtime exists.

-Follow the instructions and install VS Code on your local computer.
+Follow the official installation guide to install VS Code on your computer.

 Click the Extensions tab in the left side panel.
 Search for “Remote-SSH” and install the extension.